 2. Curate a colour palette

 Colour is another key element of good branding – think of Cadbury’s iconic purple or Barbie’s signature pink.
 Brands with a signature colour palette never fail to incorporate this into their mobile video advertising, and with good reason – a signature colour can increase brand recognition by 80%.
+You can use these colour scheme generators when creating a colour palette for your videos.

 When creating your own mobile videos, stick to a simple and strong colour palette every time.
 With enough consistency, your colours could become your signature.
+A handy tool which generates colour shades can also be used to mix and match the color you are using for your videos.

 3. Find your font